maratraevskiy/job-search/README.md

 Follow these steps when starting a new application:

 ### 1. Setup the Folder
-Create a new folder in `applications/` named `YYYYMM-Company-Role` and place the job description inside as `JD.md`.
+Create a new folder in `applications/` named `YYYYMM-Company` and place the job description inside as `JD.md`.

 ### 2. Ask an AI Assistant to Craft Assets
 Use a prompt like this to get started (replace the folder name):